kailana-so/zilch/README.md

 - Score tracking and total when turn ends

-Play zilch in you terminal when your bored
+Play zilch in your terminal when you're bored